Eugène Dubois: Later years

-In 1897, the University of Amsterdam awarded Dubois an honorary doctorate in botany and zoology, but he had to wait until 1899 for a professorship.
-In that year, he was appointed a professor in geology, a function that did not keep him from his research in anatomy.
-He was also (from 1897 until 1928) keeper of paleontology, geology and mineralogy at Teylers Museum, where he also kept the H. erectus remains.

-In 1919, he became member of the Royal Netherlands Academy of Arts and Sciences.
+In 1895, Dubois and his family returned to the Netherlands, and initially lived in The Hague, later settling in Haarlem.
+In 1897, the University of Amsterdam awarded him an honorary doctorate in botany and zoology.
+In 1899, he was appointed a professor in geology, crystallography, mineralogy and palaeontology a function that did not keep him from his research in anatomy.
+He was promoted to full professor in 1907 with an additional teaching course on physical geography.
+From 1897 until 1928, he also designated keeper (curator) of paleontology, geology and mineralogy at Teylers Museum, where he also kept the H. erectus remains.
+In 1919, he became elected member of the Royal Netherlands Academy of Arts and Sciences.
+He officially retired from the university in 1928, but due to lack of eligible successor, he was relieved from his duties only in 1929.

-Although the scientific debate slowly began to turn in his favour in the 1920s and 1930s, he died embittered in 1940.
-He was buried in unconsecrated ground on 16 December 1940 in Venlo, "Algemene Begraafplaats", grave number NH2\26\-\BR.
+In 1937, Dubois moved to Haelen, where he created a natural park and spent the rest of his life.
+He died on 16 December 1960, and was buried in unconsecrated ground on 16 December 1940 in Venlo, "Algemene Begraafplaats", grave number NH2\26\-\BR.

 Legacy

 Until 2025, Dubois' paleontological collection and scientific archive remained at Naturalis in Leiden.
 The institute dedicated an exhibition to his findings of Homo erectus in their renovated museum, where the holotype Trinil 2 was on display.
 On 26 September 2025, The government of the Netherlands announced that they would repatriate the 28,000 fossils which made up the Dubois collection back to Indonesia, including the Java Man.

 According to Pat Shipman, adjunct professor of anthropology at Pennsylvania State University, Dubois was "an extremely influential person in founding paleo-anthropology.
 He not only found the fossils.
 He analyzed them in wholly new ways.
 He pulled human fossils out of this context of racial identification and shoved it into an evolutionary context and that was a real revolution."
 A special section of Museum Het Ursulinenconvent - International Museum for Family History is devoted to Dubois' life and work.
 Asteroid 206241 Dubois, discovered by the NEAT program in 2002, was named in his memory.
 The official was published by the Minor Planet Center on 7 June 2009 (M.P.C.
 66245).